-At the University of Chicago Comprehensive Cancer Center, our physicians strive to provide head and neck cancer treatment that is effective and gives the patient the best chance of preserving speech, taste, and swallowing function.
-In most cases, effective treatment does not require radical surgery.
+At the University of Chicago Comprehensive Cancer Center, our physicians strive to provide head and neck cancer treatment that is effective and gives the patient the best outcome while preserving as much speech, taste and swallowing function as possible.

 Matching the appropriate treatment to the right patient is vitally important in cancer care.
-For head and neck cancer, treatment may involve an intensive combination of radiation and chemotherapy.
-Or it may center on surgery, followed by radiation and chemotherapy.
-University of Chicago experts from surgery, medical oncology and radiation oncology work together as a team to develop the best treatment plan for each patient.
+For head and neck cancer, treatment may involve a combination of surgery, radiation therapy and/or chemotherapy.
+University of Chicago experts from surgery, medical oncology, radiation oncology, radiology and pathology meet regularly to carefully review cases and to work together as a team to develop the best treatment plan for each patient.

 Stages III and IV